Medically reviewed by Leah Millheiser, MD

 Sixty-one of the women who took part in the study reduced their comprehensive acne severity scale (CASS) score to zero, indicating no or barely noticeable acne after treatment.

 Spironolactone may cause side effects when used as an acne treatment.
-We’ve explained these and provided some extra information on how spironolactone works to treat acne in our full guide to spironolactone.
+For more information, you can read our guide to spironolactone 25 mg.